+access to bus services.

-A definition of Sensory Impairment disability under the (sight, hearing,) As above As above As above Equality Act 2010 is available here.
-Mental Health The provision of enhanced segregated cycling facilities in the City Centre could allow those with mental health issues an opportunity to safely enjoy the benefits that physical exercise can bring As above As above Learning Disability As above As above As above LGBT Lesbians As above As above As above Gay Men As above As above As above Bisexual As above As above As above AGE Older People (60 +) The provision of enhanced segregated cycling facilities in the City Centre could allow older users an opportunity to safely enjoy the benefits that physical exercise can bring Changes to the local environment may take older users more time to adjust to.
-Younger People (16-25) As above As above As above Children (0-16) The provision of cycle lanes in the City Centre can assist with children travelling safely to and from local primary and high schools, local parks and alongside the river.
-As above As above MARRIAGE Women MANNIAGE WOITIETT
+A definition of Sensory Impairment

+disability under the (sight, hearing, ) As above As above As above

+Equality Act 2010 is available here.
+Mental Health The provision of enhanced segregated cycling facilities on Hawthorn Street could allow those with mental health issues an opportunity to safely enjoy the benefits that physical exercise can bring As above As above
-& CIVIL PARTNERSHIP As above As above As above

-Men As above As above As above
+Learning Disability As above As above As above

-Lesbians As above As above As above
+LGBT Lesbians As above As above As above

 Gay Men As above As above As above

+Bisexual As above As above As above

+AGE Older People (60 +) The enhancement of the existing bus stop build outs will provide step free access to bus services.
+Changes to the local environment may take older users more time to adjust to.

-PREGNANCY & MATERNITY Women As above As above As above
+Younger People (16-25) As above As above As above

+Children (0-16) The provision of cycle lanes on Hawthorn Street can assist with children travelling safely to and from local primary and high schools As above As above

+MARRIAGE Women

+WARRIAGE vvoitiett

-RELIGION & BELIEF A list of religions used in the census is See note As above As above As above
+& CIVIL PARTNERSHIP As above As above As above Men As above As above As above Lesbians As above As above As above Gay Men As above As above As above PREGNANCY & MATERNITY Women As above As above As above RELIGION & BELIEF A list of religions used in the census is available here.
+See note As above As above As above

-available here.

-^{} For reasons of brevity race is not an exhaustive list, and therefore please feel free to augment the list above where appropriate; to reflect the complexity of other racial identities.
+\ For reasons of brevity race is not an exhaustive list, and therefore please feel free to augment the list above where appropriate; to reflect the complexity of other racial identities.